 It goes without saying that to become a legendary gamer, you have to have the right gaming gear.
 You might hear some people say that only skills, not the gear, matter in gaming.
 But they have probably forgotten that an improvement in skills is a result of having good gear because a PC that doesn’t have the best hardware will not do you any favors.
 You can’t exactly expect your skills to improve if your screen keeps freezing, right?

 Sure a few aspects of some gear will not affect how you play, such as a mouse with pretty lights, but there is no doubt that the right gaming setup will play a big role in your journey.
-Apart from the hardware and the console, another essential gear to not skimp money on is the gaming chair.
+Apart from the hardware and the console, like a right gaming mouse another essential gear to not skimp money on is the gaming chair.
 As a gamer, you will spend many hours in this chair; make it as comfortable and as ergonomic as possible.

 4Connect with Your Community